Rekeii/collab/03 Note Sequences/01 11/01 SEM 1/02 Midterm/Endogenic Processes.md

 - process that happens after magma is formed.
 - magma tries to escape from the source through openings like volcanoes or existing cracks on the ground.
 	- comes out with extreme heat and pressure; causes destructive explosions.
-- when magma is outside and on the surface of the Earth, it is not called **lava.**
+- when magma is outside and on the surface of the Earth, it is now called **lava.**

 ![[Pasted image 20211001222148.png]]